What does it take to be a No Place for Hate school?

-The school year is well underway and our 2019-2020 NPFH Partner School List has grown to include a school in New Mexico!!!
-Is your school registered for this year?
-There isn’t much time remaining to get involved and only a few spots are open.
-Sixty one schools have made the commitment to rally their school, empower students and work towards creating a positive, safe and inclusive school culture.
-Check out who has made that commitment, at this link: 2019-2020 NPFH Schools
+The school year is well underway and sixty four schools have made the commitment to rally their school, empower students and work towards creating a positive, safe and inclusive school culture for the 2019-2020 school year.
+We are excited to welcome our first school New Mexico, check out our school partners at this link: 2019-2020 NPFH Schools

 - How to Become a No Place for Hate School.